luanpersini/vidly-front-react-ts/README.md

 - Made a helper to handle http responses, resolving expected errors (forbidden, notFound, etc) with the possibility of using Toast Messages.
 - Implemented an abstraction to validate schemas (YupAdapter)
 - Implemented a dinamic route system.
-- Made a component to check if the user is autenticated to access restricted routes (ProtectedRoute).
+- Made a component to check if the user is autenticated to access restricted routes (ProtectedRoute)
+- Implemented a Theme selector (Dark/Light) with styled components.

+**Credits:**

+The original app was build by Mosh.
+You can find his courses at: https://codewithmosh.com/